Tours Characteristics |

 Small groups make things easier for everyone – the tour director, the driver, and you.
 Fewer people competing to ask questions of the guides.
 A chance to hear the guide in the first place.
 Shorter lines for the washroom.
 And fewer stragglers when it's time to move on.

-These tours operate in English only for clients who are mostly not fluent in
+Our tours operate in English.
+Few of our clients are fluent in

-German and who use computers with keyboards that do not have accents.
+German, and few use computers with keyboards that have accents.